Magnitude 6.8 earthquake shakes Ecuador, at least 14 deaths reported

 The presidency’s communication agency said the quake left 14 people dead, and more than 380 people were injured, largely in the El Oro province.

 The agency said at least 44 homes were destroyed, while 90 more were damaged.
-Around 50 educational buildings and more than 30 health centers were also affected, while multiple roadways were blocked by landslides caused by the earthquake.
-The Santa Rosa airport suffered minor damage, but remained in operation.
+Around 50 educational buildings and more than 30 health centres were also affected, while multiple roadways were blocked by landslides caused by the earthquake.
+The Santa Rosa airport suffered minor damage but remained in operation.

 State-run oil company Petroecuador had evacuated and suspended activities in multiple facilities out of precaution, but had not reported damage, the agency said.